-The property forms part of an established residential area in the village of Portpatrick.
-The surrounding properties in the immediate vicinity are generally of a variety of age and style.
-A range of amenities can be found nearby and within the town of Stranraer a short commute away.
+The property forms part of an established residential area in the town of Troon.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found within the town.